 With this in mind, I would like to share two additional tips:

-For those receiving the feedback, I would like to point out 3 things
+For those receiving the feedback, it is good to remember these 3 things

 - Thank the person giving you the feedback

 - If it is a positive feedback — tell the person, how you feel: “Thank you, that made me feel great/proud/happy!”